The VEC Process and How It Works for You

 Conduct Confidential Consultation

-Pick up the phone and call.
-VEC begins with an initial no-obligation phone conversation with parents to get to know your student’s needs and determine the priority issues for your family.
-This important conversation can get you on track and help you understand the milestones involved in arriving at the Right College after high school.
+Pick up the phone and call 630-557-9201.
+Our process at Valle Educational Consultants (VEC) begins with an initial no-obligation phone conversation with parents to get to know your student’s needs.
+Then we can determine the priority issues for your family.
+This important conversation can get you on track and help you understand the milestones involved in arriving at the right college after high school.
 Your student is encouraged to participate in this call.
 This conversation will familiarize you with our client-focused methods, our depth of experience and our commitment to an invested team approach toward the success of your student.

 Each one-on-one consultation provides personalized support without having to leave home.
 Whether conversations take place via a face-to-face meeting, a phone conference call, a tech-enabled meeting, or an ongoing series of meetings including any or all of the above, we are here to meet your needs.